Nupogodi/album-keeper/README.md

 _Note that you must be in the root folder of this repository to run both the front and backend!_

+cd into client and server and run yarn install and then yarn start

 ### Folder structure

 The front and backend are held inside of `packages/client/` and `packages/server/`